J-lewen/erp/content.en/docs/scripts.md

   [Example script](/erp/files/getting_started.m) (view).

-  Ensure that for every script you run from this site, you enter the correct information as outline in the example scripts above.
+  Ensure that for every script you run from this site, you enter the correct information as outlined in the example scripts above.

   <br>